 1In that hour the disciples came to Jesus, saying, “Who is greatest in the Kingdom of Heaven?”

-2And he called to him a little child and set the child in the midst of them,
+2And he called to him a little child and set him in the midst of them,

 3and said, “Truly I say to you, unless you change and become as little children, you will absolutely not enter into the Kingdom of Heaven.

 4Therefore, whoever will humble himself as this little child, that one is the greatest in the Kingdom of Heaven.